 You should watch the video below to get extra tips on how to spot dog heat symptoms and make sure you stash yourself some dog diapers; they are of great help to control the initially bright red bleeding!

 Whelping Day -63: Mating Can Occur

-The canine copulation has two distinct stages, the first one see the male penetrating the female, and the second stage starts when the ejaculation occurs and they remain tied.
+The canine copulation has two distinct stages, the first one sees the male penetrating the female, and the second stage starts when the ejaculation occurs and they remain tied.

 First Stage of the Coitus

-Mating occurs during the estrus stage of the heat cycle.
-The male licks the vulva, the bitch stands with tail to one side.
-The male mounts, dismounts and turns.
+Mating occurs during the estrous stage of the heat cycle.
+The male licks the vulva, the bitch stands with the tail to one side.
+The male mounts, dismounts, and turns.
 He remains “tied” to the female.